BalamuruganSiddhartha/testrep/README.md

 - **GET /guilds/{guild_id}**: Get members of a guild
 - **DELETE /guilds**: Delete a guild (Creator only)

-## Key API Endpoints For Galactic Explorers
+# Key API Endpoints For Galactic Explorers

+## User & FitnessChallenge Endpoints

 ## 1. **Create a New User**
 **Endpoint:** `POST /users`